26 Feb, 2019

 The heat is on Canada

 As the trade war between the US and China escalates, Canada is facing the heat despite the winter being unusually cold this year.
 Contrary to the prevalent belief that there was never a winner in a trade war; Canada is tasting the bitterness of this slugfest.
-There always was vulnerability in Canadian economy and the current crisis has made a deep gash in our trade and commerce.
+There was always a vulnerability in Canadian economy and the current crisis has made a deep gash in our trade and commerce.
 Early on in summer of 2018, doomsday prophets had predicted that conflict would deal the biggest blow to the Canadian economy since the Second World War and, now, coupled with the prospects of 5G technology, national security and diplomatic standoff with China, the issue has become a scrambled egg.
 The problem may get too hot to handle for the Liberal government in the election year.
 The economic and political shock has come as a heavy blow to us, especially, in light of the fact that Canada was already reeling under the pressure from the US due to imposition of tariffs on imports of steel and aluminum amongst other products in the “America First” policy.
 As part of this policy, import tariffs on Canadian timber have also been increased by 20% by the US.
 The increase in pork exports to Mexico have been offset by the losses incurred due to US-China trade turmoil.
 Mr. Donald Trump is trying to hold on ransom our dairy produce management system, considered “a protectionist regime for the Canadian farmer.”
 We, Canadians, also see a divergence of interests with US over the protectionism of its industry and agriculture and the national trade rhetoric it generates.
 The conflict is also increasingly making it difficult to reach out to new markets like India and Saudi Arabia.
-As of now pundits of economy wait in anticipation for Mr. Trump to back off from his threat on further imposition of $200 billion tariffs on Chinese goods.
+As of now, pandits of economy wait in anticipation for Mr. Trump to back off from his threat on further imposition of $200 billion tariffs on Chinese goods.

 AI, Huawei and 5 Eyes